abenefield1/Data_Science_Biology/Individual_project/Conservation_glm.md

     ## 10 Minnesota              291
     ## # ... with 39 more rows

 We see 8 State with more than 300 protected areas sampled.
-Let's extract these (using `filter()`) to get a better sense of how area of PA distributions within State might vary between State.
-We'll also restrict to data from the largest gap status = G2
+Let’s extract these (using `filter()`) to get a better sense of how area of PA distributions within State might vary between State.
+We’ll also restrict to data from the largest gap status =
+    G2

 ``` r
 names(dat1)